videlalvaro/clochure/README.md

 ## How do I pronounce Clochure

-It should be pronounced as in French: clo-chure.
+It should be pronounced as in French: _clo-chure_.

 ## Why, How, When? ##